Angelfire/velocidadescape/content/js/redux-redux-toolkit.md

 I'll have to give it a try, redux always seemed tremendously complex to me.

-The official documentation can be found here: [Redux Toolkit](https://redux-toolkit.js.org/)
+The official documentation can be found here: <a class="hover:no-underline text-blue underline" href="https://redux-toolkit.js.org/" target="_blank" rel="noopener noreferrer">Redux Toolkit</a>.